Contents of Article

 Aliases are normal SET names, and all rules for SET names apply to SET aliases.
 To delete an alias, you can issue SET ALIAS.name OFF, or enter a SET Edit session and delete the line containing the SET alias definition.

-NOTE: Alias names are only recognized as such as the first word on the command line.
+NOTE: Alias names are only matched against the 1st 3 operands (depending on the # of names in the ALIAS).
 If an alias name appears anywhere else, it is an ordinary SPFLite command operand with no special meaning.

 Macro Pending